-Entitled to incentive Type of incentive Activity inventivized Comment Chief Executive Officer (CEO) Monetary reward Emissions reduction project Emissions reduction target Clorox has committed to having Executive compensation awards tied to elements of our ESG goals for members of the Clorox executive committee, including for the chair and CEO.
-Other, please specify Chief Sustainability Officer Monetary reward Emissions reduction project Emissions reduction target Performance against delivering Sustainability Strategy [across full value chain] Other, please specify Sustainability Center Monetary reward Emissions reduction project Emissions reduction target Behavior change related indicator The Sustainability Center works closely with our business units and is responsible for defining and achieving our sustainability goals, including those focused on plastic and waste reduction, science-based climate action, and responsible product stewardship.
+Chief Sustainability Officer Emissions reduction target the Climate related IGNITE Goals (SBT's, Renewable Energy).
+Other, please specify Sustainability Center Monetary reward Emissions reduction project Emissions reduction target Behavior change related indicator The Sustainability Center works closely with our business units and is responsible for defining and achieving our sustainability goals, including those focused on plastic and waste reduction, science- based climate action, and responsible product stewardship.
 The Sustainability Center members are rewarded, in part, for their performance delivering on the company's Sustainability Strategy.
-Management Monetary Other (please Our ESG Goals are rolled out to the entire organization.
+Management group Monetary reward Other (please specify) Business Specific Sustainability Goals Our ESG Goals are rolled out to the entire organization.
 Each business unit leadership team, led by a VP-General Manager, is responsible for defining and achieving a strategic sustainability plan for its portfolio of brands that will help deliver corporate ESG goals and advance its brands towards becoming a sustainable business.
 Each business unit leadership team designates a sustainability champion to lead and facilitate its sustainability agenda.
-Business unit leaders and their team members are rewarded, in part, for their performance delivering on their specific business specific Sustainability strategy and goals. group reward specify) Business Specific Sustainability Goals
+Business unit leaders and their team members are rewarded, in part, for their performance delivering on their specific business specific Sustainability strategy and goals.
+Annual ESG targets are established for the year and placed in individual objectives of employees who can directly impact them.
+All employees Non- monetary reward Other (please specify) Any Sustainability Related Project Employees are recognized for their efforts through an internal company recognition system.
+The system allows for peer-to-peer and manager driven recognition, and may be eligible for reward points that can be used to purchase online gifts.
+The recognition process includes categories that cover Sustainability Goals or projects.
 C2.
-Risks and opportunities

-(C2.1) Does your organization have a process for identifying, assessing, and responding to climate-related risks and opportunities?
+Risks and opportunities C2.1 (C2.1) Does your organization have a process for identifying, assessing, and responding to climate-related risks and opportunities?
+Yes